Breathing in Ecstasy

 When we have a conflict with our partner, we minimise our breath.
 When they yell at us in frustration, we hold our breath.
 When we do a difficult yoga pose, we hold the breath.
 What’s going on here?

 All-day, every day, there are many circumstances in which we minimise or hold our breath.
 We do this out of fear.
 Fear of feeling overwhelmed, fear of hurt.
 It is a survival mechanism.
 And we have become really good at it.
 Modern-day man has become so afraid of pain, of feelings, of emotions… We don’t want to feel any ’negative’ feelings and we all want instant – and constant – pleasure.

 By breathing less, we feel less.
 By controlling the breath we think we can control ourselves.
 We repress our painful and unwanted feelings in our bodies, into our cells and organs, deep into our musculature.
 We inhibit the free movement of our most important breathing muscle: the diaphragm.

-The constant denial and repression leads to the numbing of our senses, (which is why we do it in the first place).
-This in turn leads to more suffering and more repression and bad breathing… No wonder we feel lost, cut off, lonely and disconnected…
+The constant denial and repression lead to the numbing of our senses, (which is why we do it in the first place).
+This in turn leads to more suffering and more repression and bad breathing.
+No wonder we feel lost, cut off, lonely and disconnected.

 So, more fear, anxiety and bad breathing is the result.
-Over a period of time this can lead to all kinds of discomfort and disease, like hyperventilation, burn-outs, depression, cloudiness of Mind – not being able to concentrate or focus - and a lack of purpose and belonging.
+Over some time this can lead to all kinds of discomfort and disease, like hyperventilation, burn-outs, depression, cloudiness of Mind – not being able to concentrate or focus - and a lack of purpose and belonging.